SOLO CLIMBING NEVADO PISCO (5,742m) (Peru)

 My body was well rested having gone to bed at 4pm the previous afternoon.
 Although I didn’t fall asleep straight away, my mind rested in a state of meditation and my body benefitted from being horizontal, gathering itself together for the summit push.
 I emerged from the tent checking the time, 2.15am, perfect timing.
 I checked my rucksack one last time to make sure I had everything I needed: Water, warm clothing, crampons, compass and some small snacks.
 I was ready to go.
 I looked around and there was nothing and nobody, the stillness and silence brought a smile to my face.
 ‘Here goes’, I said to the stillness as I shrugged on my rucksack, grabbed my axe and started on my summit attempt.

-In the town of Caraz, a couple of hours from Huaraz, I organised renting a tent, axe, crampons, stove and other essential items.
+In the town of Caraz, a couple of hours from Huaraz, I organised renting a tent, axe, crampons, stove and whatever rations I could find.
 Two days later I was dropped off by taxi to the end of the road leading to the mountain.
 The town of Caraz was at 2200m and after the four-hour trek from the road to the base camp I was at 4000m.
 The altitude change took its toll and my head started aching and I struggled for breath.
 But otherwise I felt good having spent the previous five weeks at altitude up to 5000m and knew it would be only a matter of time before I acclimatised.
 I set up camp, feeling relaxed, knowing that I was not in any rush.
-I looked up at the mountain, it’s peak shrouded in cloud and thought I’ll summit in a day or two depending on how I acclimatise.
+I looked up at the mountain, it’s peak shrouded in cloud and settled in for acclimitasation.

 The darkness swallowed me completely as I moved away from my tent on summit day, the only sound coming from my axe rubbing against a metal clasp on my bag.
 My headlamp bobbed up and down as I walked, my eyes concentrating on trying to discern the crude path amongst the shattered moraine rocks.
 I made several errors but these were quickly spotted and I double backed to take the right path.
 I reached the glacier entry point which I had scouted and marked the day before.
 I removed my marker and made haste to put on my crampons and dig out my ice axe.
 From here on in I would be on snow and ice.
 I looked up behind me one last time and saw no other head torches, neither ahead of me nor behind me.